 What does therapy look like?

-This is very complex and lengthy so I made a whole page dedicated to it.
+This is complex and lengthy so I made a whole page dedicated to it.
 Check out our language disorders therapy page NOW!

 What can I do at home, TODAY?